9 key elements to design your urban industrial-style kitchen

 2- Exposed bricks

 If your kitchen wall is made of exposed bricks, do not cover them.
 Bring out all of its soul and personality to multiply the urban industrial look of your kitchen.
 Otherwise, you can use vinyls that look like bricks or large format images as a decoration solution for your office, pantry or cupboards wall.
-A small touch that will redefine the style of your kitchen.
+A small touch that will convert your space in an authentic industrial-style kitchen.

 Use it to give warmth to your kitchen, especially with wood with rougher and unpolished edges.
 Take a look to the designs inspired by wood of the super-compact surfaces of Dekton, particularly the Wild Collection range.
 Discover the properties that colors like Valterra, Borea, Makai or Aldem possess, offering great performance, beauty and functionality; including for your countertop or backsplash.